jagadale1234/agentnews/README.md

 python web_interface.py
 ```

-Then visit `http://localhost:5000` to manage subscriptions through a web browser.
+Then visit your deployed web interface to manage subscriptions through a web browser.

 ## File Structure